kendraio/kendraio-app/docs/workflow/blocks/actions.rst

     }

-After the block as loaded, the `enabled` property will be set on the button:
+After the block is loaded, the `enabled` property will be set on the button:

 .. code-block:: json